FAQ

 Each module has a summative assessment.
 These will vary by module and include skills assignments, theory essays, role-plays and presentations.
 There are no exams.

-Capstone Dissertation: Level 8 BSc (Hons) in Integrative Counselling and Psychotherapy
+Capstone Dissertation: BSc (Hons) in Integrative Counselling and Psychotherapy

-Learners on the BSc (Hons) in Integrative Counselling and Psychotherapy are required to complete a capstone Dissertation Module in fourth year.
-This module requires learners to complete a small piece of research.
+Learners on the BSc (Hons) in Integrative Counselling and Psychotherapy are required to complete a capstone Dissertation Module in Year 4.
+This module requires learners to complete a short research project.
 This occurs in a safe and supportive manner, with learners guided through the process via group research supervision sessions and individual supervisor feedback on draft work.

-Capstone Research Portfolio: Level 9 MSc in Pluralistic Counselling and Psychotherapy
+Capstone Research Portfolio: MSc in Pluralistic Counselling and Psychotherapy

 You will be assigned a one-to-one supervisor for the portfolio, who will mentor and support you throughout the process.

-Capstone Research Portfolio: Level 9 MA in Integrative Child and Adolescent Psychotherapy
+Capstone Research Portfolio: MA in Child and Adolescent Psychotherapy

 You will be assigned a one-to-one supervisor for the portfolio, who will mentor and support you throughout the process.